How To Pack And Survive A Long Haul Flight

 If flying in economy, then it can be difficult to get a solid sleep throughout your journey.
 People constantly moving throughout the cabin, flight attendants bumping your elbows with carts and lights being turned on and off can be annoying.
 And unless you’re up the pointy end with a lay flat bed, us mere mortals are just not meant to sleep upright.

 Arriving at the airport with little sleep the night before is not recommended.
 Try and get decent rest two days prior to departure to start the journey refreshed and relaxed.
 Get as much rest as you can on the aircraft and simply sleep when you can.
-There is lots written about trying to get rest on the time schedule of your destination but your body tells you when it’s time to nap, unfortunately.
+There are lots written about trying to get rest on the time schedule of your destination but your body tells you when it’s time to nap, unfortunately.
 So resting or napping throughout the flight where ever possible will help you arrive a little more refreshed.

 Avoid caffeine and alcohol